ghoppe/academic-kickstart/content/authors/admin/_index.md

 #  url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: Full stack web developer with interests in genealogy, gaming, science and technology.

 interests:
 - Web Development
 - Science and Technology
+- Gaming
 - Genealogy

 # Social/Academic Networking